-The IDOC is in compliance with the 3-year period for completing PREA audits based on a review of its website and an interview with the PREA Coordinator.
-The auditor had access to and was able to observe all areas of the facility.
-The auditor was able to request, review and receive all relevant documents including electronically stored documents.
+The IDOC complies with the 3 years for completing PREA audits based on a review of its website and an interview with the PREA Coordinator.
+The auditor had access and was able to observe all areas of the facility.
+The auditor was able to request, review and receive all relevant documents, including electronically stored documents.
 The auditor was permitted to conduct private interviews of staff and offenders.
-Notices of the PREA audit were posted on February 18, 2019.
+Notices of the PREA audit were posted on January 3, 2020.
 Interviews with random offenders indicated they were aware of the postings.
-No offenders sent letters to the auditor requesting to be interviewed.
+Eight offenders sent letters to the auditor requesting to be interviewed (all were interviewed).
+One offender requested and was granted an interview with the Auditor during the on-site audit.